Stapleford, Nottinghamshire: Radio

+Newspapers

+The Nottingham Post is the town's local newspaper.

 Transport

 Road transport is the primary method of transport in and out of the area.
 East Midlands Airport is approximately 10 miles or 16 kilometres away, the airport provides domestic and international routes, focused mainly on EU/EEA/Swiss routes.

 Bus

 Bus services operate to Nottingham, Derby, Beeston, Ilkeston and other local towns.